Lala Sukuna: Statesman

-Meanwhile, Sukuna's father had died in 1920, and he had to return to Fiji to take his place as head of the mataqali, or clan.
+Sukuna's father died in 1920, and he had to return to Fiji to take his place as head of the mataqali, or clan.
 He brought with him a tailored isulu, a skirt worn by men, which became Fiji's national dress.
 He became a chief assistant in the Native Lands Commission in 1922, and a decade later he was stationed in Lomaloma, and also on the island of Lakeba in the Lau Islands, as a district and provincial commissioner.
 The same year, he was appointed to the Legislative Council to represent the Fijian people.
-(At that time, non-European members were appointed, rather than elected).
+(At that time, non-European members were appointed, rather than elected.)
 In this capacity, Sukuna attended the coronation of King George VI and Queen Elizabeth in London in 1937.

 In 1938, Sukuna was installed as the Tui Lau (Protector of the Tongans of Sawana in Vanuabalavu), a senior chiefly title in the Lau Islands that had been vacant for many years.
 In many respects, this formalised what had long been the reality that he was the most influential chief in Fiji, notwithstanding the seniority enjoyed by other chiefs.
-Sukuna's education complemented his lineage: he was a descendant of Fijian and Lauan royalty, and no other chief held a university degree.
-It was by hard work, however, that he earned the respect of his people.
-Travelling from village to village, Sukuna listened to the common people and took their concerns back to the colonial authorities.
-In 1940, he returned to Suva as the Native Lands Reserves Commissioner.'
+In 1940, he returned to Suva as the Native Lands Reserves Commissioner.
 That year he was awarded the CBE.
 In 1942 he set about recruiting Fijian men for the World War II effort.
 The British government had completely reversed its former position of not permitting natives to enlist, and the Fijian Battalion, commanded by Ratu Edward Cakobau (a relative of Sukuna's) fought with distinction.
-At long last, Fijians had begun to earn the respect of the British authorities, and after the war, they began steps towards fostering self-government in Fiji.